pxsswordprotected/semblocks/README.md

 - `POST /api/search` — owner-only image search
 - `GET /api/channels` — indexed channel list
 - `GET /api/dev/status` — index/dev status summary

-## Deployment notes

-[Add your own notes here if you deploy this anywhere: platform, env vars, database persistence, admin access, and whether public mode is intended to be used.]

-## Current limitations

-[Write this in your own voice.
-Suggested bullets to fill in: what is experimental, what is tuned to your archive, what needs cleanup, and what you would not trust yet.]